dinisvieira/xamarin-intro-worshop/Guide-Windows.md

 * 1) Let's do some work on our Windows Phone app.
 	* Start by setting it as the Startup Platform (Right-click XamarinMemeGenerator.WinPhone and select "Set as startup project")
 * 2) Sanity check.
-The app should launch "as is", although it won't do anything besides display an blank page.
+The app should launch "as is", although it won't do anything besides display a blank page with a button on it.
 	* Make sure the configurations are set to Debug|Any CPU and Run in one of the Emulators (see image below)
 	![](images/ProjectDebugConfig.png)